Eight Things to do with your Ageing Parents in Cornwall

 Royal Voluntary Service Social Centres

 These social centres come in all sizes across Cornwall and offer a range of activities, from dancing to craft courses and bingo evenings.
-They are also a mine of information for older parents and their children.
+They’re also a mine of information for older parents and their children.
 Talks on topics such as health, exercise, and pensions are popular, and some centres also run adult education classes.

 The Bodmin & Wenford Railway

 This heritage railway is the only full-size railway in Cornwall, where visitors can ride steam trains.
-The 13-mile-long route, from Bodmin Parkway to Boscarne Junction, passes through Bodmin General and allows passengers to enjoy views of the Cornish countryside.
+The 13-mile-long route from Bodmin Parkway to Boscarne Junction passes through Bodmin General and allows passengers to enjoy views of the Cornish countryside.

 Trains run on a daily basis from May to the end of September.
 Parking and toilets are at Bodmin Parkway, and lifts operate where needed.